-The Department of Health and Social Care (DHSC), NHS England and NHS Improvement, and the Pharmaceutical Services Negotiating Committee (PSNC) have agreed a new Community Pharmacy Contractual Framework.
+The Department of Health and Social Care (DHSC), NHS England, and the Pharmaceutical Services Negotiating Committee (PSNC) have agreed a new Community Pharmacy Contractual Framework.
 The DHSC has also issued a press release.
 The joint document describes a vision for how community pharmacy will support delivery of the NHS Long Term Plan.

-In February 2020, DHSC, NHS England and NHS Improvement and the PSNC announced the detail of Year Two (2020/21) of the Community Pharmacy Contractual Framework five-year deal in this open letter to community pharmacy contractors.
+In February 2020, DHSC, NHS England and the PSNC announced the detail of Year Two (2020/21) of the Community Pharmacy Contractual Framework five-year deal in this open letter to community pharmacy contractors.

 - Commits almost £13 billion to community pharmacy through its contractual framework, with a commitment to spend £2.592 billion over five years from 2019-2024.
 This significant investment recognises the contribution that community pharmacy has committed to making towards the delivery of the NHS Long Term Plan.